drei01/pricing-saas/content/pory-stripe-customer-portal.md

                     Works with your existing Stripe Customers
                 </h2>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
                     If you already have customers and subscriptions in Stripe, the integration works seamlessly.
-Existing customers can access their subscriptions from your Pory.io website.
+Existing customers can access their subscriptions from your Pory website.
                 </p>
             </div>
         </div>